 37. Returning to Agenda item 17(h)iii), and referring to FC Doc.
 86/10 (Rev.), the Chairman noted that the Canadian delegation had provided a further amendment to the document with an addition of a third paragraph.
 The delegate of the EEC suggested a minor amendment to the Canadian amendment which was supported by some delegates but was not acceptable to Canada.
 The delegate of Cuba proposed a compromise wording for paragraph 3 as follows: "The Fisheries Commission with the concurrence of the coastal state requests that the Scientific Council continues to provide information, if available, on the stock separation in Div.
-2J3KL and the proportion of the biomass of the cod stock in Div.
-3L in the Regulatory Area."
-The delegate of Canada noted his acceptance of the Cuban compromise and requested a vote be called, which was supported by the USSR.
+2J3KL and the proportion of the biomass of the cuban compromise and requested a vote be called, which was supported by the USSR.
 The proposal was carried with seven votes in favour (Canada, Cuba, Denmark, Japan, Norway, Poland, USSR) and three against (EEC, Portugal, Spain).
-A discussion then ensued as to whether the Commission had voted only on the Cuban amendment to the Canadian proposal or on the entire Canadian proposal as amended by the Cuban amendment.
-The Chairman explained that the entire document including the Cuban amendment was what had been voted upon.
+A discussion then ensued as to whether the Commission had voted only on the Cuban amendment to the Canadian proposal or on the entire document including the Cuban amendment was what had been voted upon.